FAQs

 How much will I get for my injuries; compensation for injuries is based on a medical report conducted by an independent medical expert.
 It is based on this medical report that compensation would be negotiated and agreed upon.

-Once a medical expert has prepared a report on your injuries and you are satisfied with this report we will use what is known as the JC guidelines, which are guidelines published by the Judicial Studies Board that provide guidelines on the potential value of injuries.
-We will also use pre-existing case law alongside these guidelines to help us to assess what a court would likely award you should your case proceed to a trial.
+Once a medical expert has prepared a report on your injuries and you are satisfied with this report your solicitor will use what is known as the JC guidelines, which are guidelines published by the Judicial Studies Board that provide guidelines on the potential value of injuries.
+They will also use pre-existing case law alongside these guidelines to help us to assess what a court would likely award you should your case proceed to a trial.
 It is important to note that most cases do not reach the point of a trial and the majority of successful claims are settled before they reach this stage.
 All offers and valuations in respect of the value of your claim will be discussed with you by the legal expert handling your case.

 Personal Injury